vamshichethan/Food-Rescue-Connect/README.md

 | **Database** | MongoDB Atlas | Multi-region replica setup with automatic automated backups. |

 ---
-git hub fails
-# github fAILS

 ## 🛡️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details .. india india give me contributor fast git hub fails
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details .